Golf Clubs for Beginners: What Do I Need in My Bag?

 Wedges

 When you start playing golf part of your club selection will include your wedges.
+If you’re just starting out you need at least a pitching wedge (PW) and sand wedge (SW).

-For a while, I’ve only used my sand wedge for bunkers but nowadays I find it really useful around the greens too.
+For a while, I’ve only used my sand wedge for bunkers but nowadays, I find it really useful around the greens too.
 It is designed to help you get the ball up in the air quickly and easily, which is perfect for those short chip shots.

 Golf Lesson